 Gonorrhoea

-Gonorrhoea can spread through vaginal or anal intercourse without a condom.
+Gonorrhea can spread through vaginal or anal intercourse without a condom.
 It is also possible to get a gonorrhoea in the throat or eye through unprotected oral sex or contaminated hands.
 Gonorrhea is more common among men who have sex with men.
-Recent studies indicate that it’s possible to transmit gonorrhoea from throat while tongue (deep) kissing or using contaminated spit as a lubrication for sex.
+Recent studies suggest that gonorrhoea can be transmitted through the throat through deep kissing or by using contaminated saliva as lubrication during sex.

 What are the symptoms of gonorrhoea?

 • The symptoms appear within 2 to 14 days from getting infected.
-Quite often gonorrhoea shows no symptoms.
+Quite often gonorrhea shows no symptoms.

 • Symptoms can include burning feeling when urinating, the need to urinate more often than usual, yellow discharge from the urethra, more vaginal discharge than usual and lower stomach pain or painful erection.
 If it is not treated, it can cause infertility.